 [s.
 177C]

-[Heading inserted by No. 9 of 2018 s.
+[Heading inserted: No. 9 of 2018 s.
 70.]

 1. Application of s.
 36B to existing applications for grant or removal of licence

 Section 36B applies to an application for the grant or removal of a licence referred to in section 36B(2) that was made, but not determined by the licensing authority, before the day on which the Liquor Control Amendment Act 2018 section 18 comes into operation.